ghislainfourny/jsoniq-tutorial/README.md

 # JSONiq for JSON users
 This tutorial introduces the JSONiq language, which declaratively manipulates JSON data.
-Why don't you go ahead can try the queries of this document on the [Sandbox](http://pilot.zorba.io/)?
+Why don't you go ahead and try the queries of this document on the [Sandbox](http://pilot.zorba.io/)?
 Alternatively, you can use a local [Zorba](http://zorba.io) installation.

 Important comments on the sandbox: